Sid-202/Sid-202/README.md

 👋Hi!
 I am Siddhant Rajoriya, a student coding live from the Pennsylvania State University!

 About me:
 I am a senior graduating in Computer Science in December 2023.
-I am interested in full stack applications and artificial intelligence, and hope to join the Tech industry as a working member.
+I am interested in full-stack applications and artificial intelligence, and hope to join the Tech industry as a working member after graduation.

 🔤Languages: Python, JAVA, C, Swift, HTML, CSS, JavaScript, SQL and Verilog